Tuesday, June 18, 2024

 U.S. Navy Fundamentals of War Gaming.
 Although it might seem like some stuffy academic textbook, McHugh’s guide distills many aspects of wargaming into an accessible book.
 He offers an introduction to the many elements of wargames as used by the U.S. Navy, as well as a clear history of wargames as used by military forces in the past.
 His chapters on rules dives into the art of matching simulation procedures with the purpose of an exercise (as an education and training tool or as a means of analyzing new techniques and ordnance).
 I admit I skimmed the later chapters on computer simuations, but focused primarily on “manual games.”
 In most areas he explores numerous options for simulating battlefield experiences as game exercises.
 My copy contains numerous dog-eared pages with penciled notes; I rank it with my other essential, go-to professional military wargame references, Peter Perla’s The Art of Wargaming and Matthew B. Caffrey, Jr.’s On Wargaming.

-Despite my lack of summer leisure time, I have a healthy “to read” pile on hand...and plenty of books on my Amazon wish list awaiting my attentions.
+Despite my lack of summer leisure time, I have a healthy “to read” pile on hand...and plenty of books on my Bookshop.org and Amazon wish lists awaiting my attentions.
 The top of my reading pile includes Colin G. Calloway’s The Indian World of George Washington (for more early American history), John Curry’s edited volume of Wargames from World War II, a pair of books from ironclads historian John V. Quarstein about the USS Monitor and CSS Virginia, and Matthew F. Delmont’s Half American.
-My Amazon lists have a few books on the Polish involvement in cracking the enigma machine in WWII and women’s contribution to Allied victory, a few books about issues in gaming, Peter Caddick-Adams’ Snow & Steel: Battle of the Bulge 1944-45, and various Osprey books on military history relevant to my interests.
+My wish lists have a few books on the Polish involvement in cracking the enigma machine in WWII and women’s contributions to Allied victory, a few books about issues in gaming, Peter Caddick-Adams’ Snow & Steel: Battle of the Bulge 1944-45, and various Osprey books on military history relevant to my interests.
 Alas, I will have to wait until December to read Clare Mulley’s latest biography of daring women in WWII, Agent Zo, when it releases in America.

 I hope where ever you travel this summer, you have a book in hand or standing nearby at the ready.
 These suggestions obviously reflect my own interests and tastes; go out and read ones that speak to yours.